feathersjs/feathers/quick-start.md

   .listen(3000);
 ```

 Running `app.js` will now provide a fully functional REST API at `http://localhost:3000/todos`.
-You can test it, for example, using the [Postman](https://chrome.google.com/webstore/detail/postman-rest-client/fdmmgilgnpjigdojojpjoooidkmcomcm?hl=en) REST client plugin for Google chrome or via CURL:
+We can test it, for example, using the [Postman](https://chrome.google.com/webstore/detail/postman-rest-client/fdmmgilgnpjigdojojpjoooidkmcomcm?hl=en) REST client plugin for Google chrome or via CURL:

 <blockquote><pre>curl 'http://localhost:3000/todos/' -H 'Content-Type: application/json' --data-binary '{ "text": "You have to do dishes!" }'</pre></blockquote>

+The functionality provided by our service is quite common which is why we implemented the same thing and published it as the [feathers-memory](https://github.com/feathersjs/feathers-memory) module.

 ## Getting real-time